AhmetZamanis/UsedCarKicksClassification/Report.md

 df = df.drop(["PRIMEUNIT", "AUCGUART"], axis = 1)
 ```

+Month and day of week are cyclical features: The “distance” between
+month 1 and month 12 is not eleven, it is one.
+Simply label encoding the
+months as 1-12 , or weekdays as 1-7 would mislead our models.

+- Instead, we’ll use cyclical encoding, which encodes each feature using
+  a sine and cosine pair, conveying their cyclical nature to our
+  algorithms.

+- Another option is one-hot encoding, but it creates considerably more
+  columns than cyclical encoding.
+It could also be advantageous to avoid
+  “splitting” related information into many columns, to ensure they are
+  evaluated together.

 ``` python
 # Cyclical encode month and day of week features
 encoder_cyclical = CyclicalFeatures(
   variables = ["PurchaseMonth", "PurchaseDay"], drop_original = True)
 df = encoder_cyclical.fit_transform(df)
 ```

+The remaining, high-cardinality categorical features will be target
+encoded, which won’t change the number of columns.

 ``` python
 # View final feature set before preprocessing